albertoW103/my-project-rotations/README.md

 ## Examples results

-The script will generate one of the following results in Figure 1.
+Figure 1 illustrates the possible outputs of the script.
-Panel A shows the distribution of orientations using random sampling with $n_{\text{rot}} = 1000$.
+**Panel A** shows the distribution of orientations obtained by random sampling with $n_{\text{rot}} = 1000$.
-Each dot represents a direction on the unit sphere, defined by the polar angle $\theta$ and the azimuthal angle $\phi$.
+Each dot corresponds to a direction on the unit sphere, defined by the polar angle $\theta$ and the azimuthal angle $\phi$.
-It should be noted that $\psi$ angle is distributed similar to $\psi$.
+The third Euler angle, $\psi$, follows a distribution analogous to $\phi$.
-The uniform spread of points across the sphere demonstrates isotropic sampling of orientations.
+The uniform spread of points across the sphere confirms isotropic sampling of orientations.

 <p align="center">